 The exception: Eating on a business trip

 The rule of thumb goes out the window if you’re on a legitimate business trip.
-(We’ll talk about what counts in the next section!)
+(We’ll talk about how your travel expenses count in the next section!)

 If you had to leave town for work, feel free to write off your overpriced airport burrito or the takeout you ordered to the hotel.